 How Social Media Affects Sploot’s Popularity

 The spread of the sploot trend has been greatly aided by social media, which makes it simple for dog owners to post images and videos of their pets with a large audience.
-Many dog owners have taken pictures of their dogs in this peculiar pose in an effort to garner some online attention because of the instant gratification and encouraging feedback that comes from seeing likes and comments on social media.
+Many dog owners have taken pictures of their dogs in this peculiar pose to garner some online attention because of the instant gratification and encouraging feedback that comes from seeing likes and comments on social media.

 Additionally, as more and more dogs gain online notoriety for their distinctive and humorous personalities, “dogfluencer” culture, which is on the rise, has contributed to the development of the sploot craze.
 People are exposed to and familiarized with the sploot trend by following these well-known pet accounts on social media, which contributes to its growth in popularity.